The Enduring Significance of the Google PageRank Patent in Modern-Day SEO”

 Oh boy, have you heard about the Google PageRank Patent?
 It’s like a blast from the past!
 This little nugget of genius, filed in 1998 by Google co-founders Larry Page and Sergey Brin, changed the game of search engine rankings forever.
 The PageRank algorithm assigns a score to each webpage based on relevance and importance, determining its position in search engine results pages (SERPs).
 And guess what?
 It’s still relevant today!
 In this article, we’ll take a lighthearted look at the background of the PageRank patent and its continued significance in search engine optimization (SEO).

 Picture this: it’s the late 1990s, and the internet is a wild west of keyword stuffing and spammy links.
 Enter Larry and Sergey, two young grad students with a revolutionary idea.
 They treated links as “votes” of credibility, with more valuable or “important” pages receiving more votes.
 And thus, the PageRank algorithm was born!
 This sophisticated approach considered not only the content of a page but also the links pointing to that page.
+In semantic triple terms: [Web Page] → [receives authority from] → [Linking Page].
+The more authoritative pages linking to you, the more Google trusts your content.
 And it was a game-changer!
+Today, this concept has evolved: [Your Website] → [demonstrates expertise through] → [Quality Backlinks + Content Authority + User Signals].
+Google no longer relies on PageRank alone, but the principle that links represent trust remains central to how Google evaluates and ranks web pages.

 Before PageRank, SEO was all about keyword optimization and link building.
 But with the introduction of PageRank, SEO evolved into a more complex and sophisticated discipline.
 It was like SEO grew up and got a real job!
 SEO was no longer just about stuffing your website with keywords and spamming links.
 It was about creating high-quality content and building a network of relevant and credible links.